shreyash00007/UX/README.md

 25. Progressive Disclosure: Present information in a hierarchical manner to avoid overwhelming users with unnecessary details.
 26. Gestalt Principles: Principles of visual perception that explain how humans group and interpret visual elements.
 27. Affordance Principle: Users should be able to easily determine how to interact with an interface element.
-28. Error Prevention Principle: Design should minimize the occurrence and impact of user errors.
+28. Error Prevention Principle: The design should minimize the occurrence and impact of user errors.
 29. Golden Ratio: A mathematical ratio that is visually pleasing and often used in design compositions.
 30. Zeigarnik Effect: People remember incomplete tasks better than completed ones.
 31. Cognitive Load Principle: Reduce mental effort and cognitive load by simplifying tasks and information presentation.
 32. Doherty Threshold: A 400ms response time limit for users to feel that the system is reacting instantaneously.
 33. Delightful Experiences: Go beyond usability and aim to create delightful experiences that surprise and exceed user expectations.
-34. Cognitive Walkthrough: Simulate users' thought processes to identify potential usability issues and improve the user flow.
+34. Cognitive Walkthrough: Simulate users' thought processes to identify potential usability issues and improve user flow.
 35. Scannability: Make content scannable by using headings, bullet points, and visual cues to help users quickly find the information they need.
 36. Learnability: Design interfaces that are easy to learn and use, minimizing the learning curve for new users.
 37. Serial Position Effect: People remember the first and last items in a series more than the middle ones.
 Use this to highlight important information.